input-output-hk/plutus-pioneer-program/code/week03/README.md

 ($$(PlutusTx.compile [|| mkValidator ||])
 ```

-Is now a Plutus script for a function that takes such a parameter.
+...is now a Plutus script for a function that takes such a parameter.
 So, now, we must write a Plutus script for that parameter.
 Then *applyCode* will apply the function to the script for the parameter, and we will get a script of the right type out of that.

 But this looks like it still doesn't solve the problem because what do we write after *applyCode*?
 How do we get the parameter there.
 We can't use PlutusTx.compile, as we have already seen.